stlng1/stlng-pbl/project_24/project_24.md

 ![eks](./images/p24_cli_16.png)

-The vault-0, vault-1, and vault-2 pods deployed run a Vault server and report that they are Running but that they are not ready (0/1).
-This is because the status check defined in a readinessProbe returns a non-zero exit code.
+Note from the status check that pods are running but that they are not ready (0/1).

 4. Retrieve the status of Vault on the pod.